aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/01_inputoutput.md

 As an example, let us consider an input for the conventional cell of the fluorite (CaF2) crystal.
 Fluorite is cubic with space group Fm-3m.
-Ca forms a face-centerd cubic lattice and F occupies all the tetrahedral voids.
+Ca forms a face-centered cubic lattice and F occupies all the tetrahedral voids.
 The input is:
 ~~~
 CRYSTAL